 What type of camera(s) do you shoot with?
 What is your favorite lens?

 I have two Nikon DSLRS, the cheapest of their full frames, the D610 and the crop-frame D500.
-I tend now to primarily use the D500 which is brilliant for wildlife with a huge buffer and fast focussing.
+I tend now to primarily use the D500 which is brilliant for wildlife with a huge buffer and fast focusing.
 It also increases the focal distance of the lens which is very useful.
-The D610 is great for low-light though and I wouldn’t be without a full frame camera.
+The D610 is great for low-light though and I wouldn’t be without a full-frame camera.